pivot-access-ltd/bma-offline-docs/src/how-to-upgrade-maas-5436.md

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.
 [/tab]
 [tab version="v3.3 Packages"]
+## Upgrade from MAAS 2.9 or higher

-If you are running MAAS 3.2 or lower, you can upgrade directly to MAAS 3.3.
+If you are running MAAS 2.9 or higher, you can upgrade directly to MAAS 3.3.
 You must first make sure that the target system is running Ubuntu 22.04 LTS by executing the following command:

 ```nohighlight
 lsb_release -a